TheSpiritXIII/hotbolt/README.md

 path = "src/main.rs"
 ```

-Note, that Cargo emits a warning if unless you use a different name on your library and your binary
+Note, that Cargo emits a warning unless you use a different name for your library and your binary.

 Cargo also emits a warning when both targets are using the same entry point.
 To get around this, you can remove the `path` field in `Cargo.toml` and add a `lib.rs` file that re-exports everything from `main.rs`.
 To prevent additional warnings, make it a conditional module:
 ```rust